gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-minikube/README.md

 ## Installing necessary tools

-In addition to `terraform`, this guide uses `kubergrunt` to manage the deployment of Tiller.
+In addition to `terraform`, this guide uses `kubergrunt` to manage TLS certificates for the deployment of Tiller.
 You can read more about the decision behind this approach in [the Appendix](#appendix-a-why-kubergrunt) of this guide.

 This means that your system needs to be configured to be able to find `terraform`, `kubergrunt`, and `helm` client utilities on the system `PATH`.
 Here are the installation guide for each: